Know the Risks of Debt Consolidation

 “It’s a great program because it helps clients get out of debt without adding more debt,” says Pierson.

 Pierson cautions against taking out another loan to pay off debt.
 You may believe debt consolidation will be better because you only have to deal with one lender instead of 10, but the interest rate usually is higher and you have to put up some kind of collateral to get an unsecured loan.

 It is important to carefully consider options before agreeing to work with any debt consolidation or debt management agency.
-Avoid companies that charge large fees, don’t provide a fee schedule, resist getting everything in writing, or promote too good to be true offers.
+Avoid companies that charge large fees, don’t provide a fee schedule, resist getting everything in writing, or promote too-good-to-be-true offers.

-To find a reputable credit counseling agency, start by visiting the
+To find a reputable credit counseling agency, start by visiting the Justice Department website.

 [Any reference to a specific company, commercial product, process or service does not constitute or imply an endorsement or recommendation by the National Endowment for Financial Education.]